BlitChain/BlitJS/README.md

 Helper Functions Definitions
 ----------------------------

-The following helper functions are an easy way to interact with the Blit Scripts using Blitjs.
+The following helper functions are an easy way to interact with the functions defined in Blit scripts using BlitJS.
 Note: These are only a suggestion, feel free to update and modify them to the requirements of you project.

 ### `sendMsg` Function: